Join us for Family and Alumni/ae Weekend 2023!

 Bard Basketball Tip-Off Madness

-All are invited to meet and watch the Men's and Women's Basketball teams in an open practice that will feature skills competitions, a 3-point contest, a dunk contest, and performances by student groups.
+All are invited to meet and watch the Men’s and Women’s Basketball team in an open practice that will feature skills competitions, contests, and performances by student groups.

 Stevenson Athletic Center